Moonft (MTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Moonft Historical Price

-According to the latest data gathered on Moonft live price page, the current price of Moonft is 0.01706701USD.
-The circulating supply of Moonft(MTC) is 330.00K MTC , giving it a market capitalization of $5.63K.
+According to the latest data gathered on Moonft live price page, the current price of Moonft is 0.01485751USD.
+The circulating supply of Moonft(MTC) is 330.00K MTC , giving it a market capitalization of $4.90K.

 The Moonft Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MTC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.